ketanjulka/scripts_for_all/README.md

 # Scripts_for_all:
 Welcome to the my scripts Repository!
-It includes basic Scripts for Exchange/Exchange Online, Microsoft 365, Active Directory and Windows Clients/Servers which I have created/collected over time.
+It includes Scripts for Exchange/Exchange Online, Microsoft 365, Active Directory and Windows Clients/Servers which I have created/collected over time.

 # Downloading the Scripts: